rhenus77/MongoDatabase/README.md

 # MongoDatabase

-Create a adatabse and fetch products from it.
+Create mongodb database for products and fetch the products from it.

 PART-02
 1.Install mongoose and dotenv